 About

-Dr. Yota Kobayashi is a soundscape artist specializing in the creation of immersive and interactive soundscapes for audio-visual installations through an integrated practice of composition, sound design, and programming.
-His works aim to evoke the image of the universe as comprising harmoniously developing realities.
+Dr. Yota Kobayashi is a Japanese-Canadian soundscape artist and creative technologist specializing in the creation of immersive and interactive audio-visual installations through an integrated practice of sound production, composition, and software development.
+His works seek to evoke a vision of the universe as a constellation of harmoniously evolving realities.

-He received a Bachelor of Fine Arts in Music from Simon Fraser University (2007), with a concentration in electroacoustic composition and soundscape studies, and a Master of Music (2012) and Doctor of Musical Arts (2018) in Composition from the University of British Columbia, where his research focused on developing interactive music performance systems.
-At these institutions, he studied music technology and composition with Barry Truax and Keith Hamel, and music theory with John Roeder.
-Since 2019, he has worked at the Vancouver Art Gallery as an Audio-Visual Research Engineer, conducting R&D projects focused on emerging audio-visual and interactive technologies for art installations and performances.
+He received a Bachelor of Fine Arts in Music from Simon Fraser University in 2007, with a concentration in electroacoustic composition and soundscape studies, and a Master of Music (2012) and Doctor of Musical Arts (2018) in Composition from University of British Columbia.
+He studied music technology and composition with Barry Truax and Keith Hamel, and music theory with John Roeder.
+His research and artistic practice explore the concept of “embodied virtuality” through the design and development of interactive systems, generative musical agents, and real-time environments in which experiential phenomena emerge through interactions between audiences and computationally mediated systems.

-His research on human-computer interaction for experiential artwork centers on the themes of “embodied virtuality,” with a focus on the design and development of interactive systems and real-time generative music programs driven by software agents.
-His research and art projects have been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), UBC Institute for Computing, Information and Cognitive Systems (ICICS), Canada Council for the Arts, Creative BC, British Columbia Arts Council, and the National Association of Japanese Canadians.
-His works have been presented internationally at festivals, conferences, and exhibitions.
-Notable awards include First Prize at Musica Nova (2008, 2009, Czech Republic) and First Prize at the Concours Internazionale Luigi Russolo (2010, Italy).
+His research and artistic projects have been supported by the Social Sciences and Humanities Research Council of Canada, the Institute for Computing, Information and Cognitive Systems, the Canada Council for the Arts, Creative BC, the British Columbia Arts Council, and the National Association of Japanese Canadians.
+His works have been presented internationally at festivals, conferences, galleries, and museums across North America, Europe, and Asia.
+Notable recognitions include First Prize at the Musica Nova (2008, 2009, Czech Republic) and First Prize at the Concorso Internazionale Luigi Russolo (2010, Italy).

 Contact